 The cross was a tool of torture – a way to kill a person in public and with shame and humiliation.
-Historical evidence suggest that Jesus was executed on a “tau cross” or “crux commissa,” which is a T-shaped cross, resembling the shape of the Greek letter tau.
+Historical evidence suggests that Jesus was executed on a “tau cross” or “crux commissa,” which is a T-shaped cross, resembling the shape of the Greek letter tau.

 While many historians have noted that the cross originated in pre-Christian cultures, it was adopted as a religious symbol because of the execution of Christ by Roman authorities.

 Another variation to the cross, the crucifix is a cross with an artistic representation of Christ on it.
 According to the Catholic catechism, it is a sacred symbol set by the church for Catholics on receiving God’s blessing.

-Christian Fish or “Ichthus”
+2. Christian Fish or “Ichthus”

 In Greek, “ichthus” means “fish,” which Christians associate with the stories in the Gospels when Christ called his disciples “fishers of men” and miraculously fed a large crowd with two fish and five loaves of bread.

 It is believed one Christian would draw an arc of the fish, and the other Christian would complete the image by drawing the other arc, showing that they were both believers of Christ.
 They used the symbol to mark places of worship, shrines, and catacombs.

-Angels are described as the messengers of God, or spiritual beings who were used to deliver messages to his prophets and servants.
+Angels are described as messengers of God, or spiritual beings who were used to deliver messages to his prophets and servants.

 In the past, the angels also served as protectors and executioners, making them a powerful symbol of protection in some faiths.

 One of the most widely recognized symbols in Christian faith, the “descending dove” symbol represents the Holy Spirit descending on Jesus during his baptism in the waters of Jordan.
 Some Christians also believe it symbolizes peace, purity, and God’s approval.

 There are many instances in the Bible which reference doves.
 For example, doves were used by the ancient Israelites as a sacrificial offering in their religious rituals.
 Also, Jesus told his followers to be “innocent as doves,” making it a symbol of purity.

-Alpha and Omega
+5. Alpha and Omega

 “Alpha” is the first letter of the Greek alphabet, and “omega” is the last, which implies the concept “the first and the last” or “the beginning and the end.”
-Therefore, the Alpha and Omega refers to a title for the Almighty God.
+Therefore, the Alpha and Omega refer to a title for the Almighty God.

-In the book of Revelation, the God referred to himself as the Alpha and the Omega, as before him there was no other Almighty God, and there will be none after him, effectively making him the first and the last.
+In the book of Revelation, God referred to himself as the Alpha and the Omega, as before him there was no other Almighty God, and there will be none after him, effectively making him the first and the last.

 Some examples can be found in the mosaics and frescoes of ancient churches, such as St. Mark’s church and the chapel of Saint Felicitas in Rome.

-The most popular are Chi-Rho, IHS, ICXC, and INRI, considered to be divine names or titles in Greek manuscripts of Holy Scriptures.
+The most popular are Chi-Rho, IHS, ICXC, and INRI, considered to be divine names or titles in Greek manuscripts of the Holy Scriptures.

 Another early Christian symbol, the Chi-Rho monogram is the first two letters of “Christ” in Greek.
 In the Greek alphabet, “Christ” is written as ΧΡΙΣΤΟΣ where Chi is written as an “X” and Rho as a “P.”

 While some historians believe that the symbol has pagan roots and pre-Christian origin, it gained popularity after it was adopted by Roman Emperor Constantine I as a symbol of his army, and made Christianity the official religion of the Roman Empire.

 “IHS” or “IHC” Monogram

 Derived from the first three letters of the Greek name for Jesus (ΙΗΣ or iota-eta-sigma), the HIS and IHC are sometimes interpreted as Jesus, Savior of Men (Iesus Hominum Salvator in Latin).

 These symbols were common in the Latin-speaking Christianity of medieval Western Europe and are still being used on altars and on priestly vestments by members of the Jesuit order and other Christian denominations.

-It is sometimes accompanied with Slavic word NIKA, meaning victory or conquer.
+It is sometimes accompanied by the Slavic word NIKA, meaning victory or conquer.
 Therefore, “ICXC NIKA” means Jesus Christ Conquers.
 Nowadays, the monogram can be seen inscribed on the ichthus symbol.

 Since it appears in the New Testament of the Christian Bible, many have incorporated the symbol in crucifixes and crosses.
-Many Eastern Orthodox Churches use the Greek letters “INBI” based on the Greek version of the phrase.
+Many Eastern Orthodox Churches use the Greek letter “INBI” based on the Greek version of the phrase.

-Christian Trinity Symbols
+7. Christian Trinity Symbols